nathancheek/robinhood_capital_gains_estimator/README.md

 ## Improvements

+Reverse splits (`SPR`) are not yet supported.

-Currently, dividends (CDIV) and stock lending income (SLIP) are ignored.
+Currently, dividends (`CDIV`) and stock lending income (`SLIP`) are ignored.
 These could be tracked and included in the output.

-Robinhood seems to have a bug where their stock split transactions are logged to 4 decimal places, even though shares are held to 6 decimal places.
+Robinhood seems to have a bug where their stock split (`SPL` and `SPR`) transactions are logged to 4 decimal places, even though shares are held to 6 decimal places.
 This can cause stock split calculation errors.
 This script currently checks for such situations and prompts the user to input the correct split ratio.
 I have submitted a bug report to Robinhood, so hopefully this will get resolved in due time.